-The water hook ups that have been made to the system have occurred mainly along major state highways and county highways.
+The majority of water hookups that have been made to the system have occurred mainly along major state highways and county highways.
 Although some have been made in agricultural production areas, they have complied with the Smart Growth Plan's objectives by hooking only existing structures to public water.
-The majority of the hook ups made were located within the Smart Growth Development Areas designated by the Legislature.
-These hookups also complied with Article 25-AA of NYS Agriculture and Markets Law regulating the provision of public water in Certified Agricultural Districts.
+The majority of the hook-ups made were located within the Smart Growth Development Areas designated by the Legislature.
+Almost all of these hookups also complied with Article 25-AA of NYS Agriculture and Markets Law regulating the provision of public water in NYS Certified Agricultural Districts.

-There were 4 requests for hook-ups outside of the development areas to structures built after the adoption of the Smart Growth Plan.
-The Administrative Review Committee approved each after careful consideration was given to their potential adverse impacts upon agriculture and farming in the area.
+Since 2007, there have been nine additional requests for hook-ups outside of the Development Areas to structures built after the adoption of the Smart Growth Plan.
+This brings the total number of these special requests to thirty-one.
+The Administrative Review Committee approved eight after careful consideration was given to their potential adverse impacts upon agriculture and farming in the area.
+One hookup request was denied in 2009.